Karin Pienaar (Landsberg)

 Judy grew up with a great passion for all creatures great and small, so after school she naturally progressed to completing a degree in Zoology and Entomology.
 After her studies she took a break from her books and due to her love for animals, worked as a veterinary nurse at the Cape of Good Hope SPCA for a year.
 She then went back to her studies to become a research entomologist working for the Agricultural Research Council for many years.

 Cheryl has been a lifelong advocate for animal welfare.
-She has worked for numerous animal charities in the UK – raising funds and performing home checks.
-She was involved in trying to increase awareness of the awful conditions and cruelty of animal shelters in Romania and other European Countries, and helping to arrange transport for dogs from Romania to the UK.
+She has worked for numerous animal charities in the UK, raising funds and performing home checks.
+She was involved in raising awareness of the conditions and cruelty of animal shelters in Romania and other European countries, and helping to arrange transport for dogs from Romania to the UK.

 Cheryl now runs the successful Helderberg and Stellenbosch Lost and Found Pets and is a regular volunteer for a local charity HART.
-Along with her Husband and 2 children, she shares her home with 4 rescue dogs, 3 cats, and a collection of budgies.
+Cheryl handles all the administrative and IT aspects at COAPE.